DiseaseTranscriptomicsLab/markeR/README.md

 #>                      <char>      <num>      <num>      <num>     <num>    <num>
 #> 1: Senescence_Bidirectional 0.01838843 0.03677686 0.15267586 0.7068136 1.653726
 #> 2:               Senescence 0.14596611 0.14596611 0.04482895 0.5844505 1.338962
 #>     size                         leadingEdge stat_used
 #>    <int>                              <list>    <char>
-#> 1:     7 LMNB1, M....         t
+#> 1:     7 LMNB1,MKI67,GLB1,CDKN1A,CDKN2A,CCL2         t
-#> 2:     7 LMNB1, MKI67         B
+#> 2:     7                         LMNB1,MKI67         B
 ```

 Depending on the statistic used, the interpretation of the plots
 changes:

 1.  **B Statistic vs. t Statistic:**
     -   The B statistic does not specify the direction (enriched or
         depleted) of the gene set’s alterations.
 It only indicates the
         strength of evidence for any alterations.
     -   The t statistic orders genes from stronger evidence of
         over-expression to stronger evidence for under-expression.
 2.  **Graph’s annotation:**
     -   When using the B statistic, the plot will include “Altered Gene
-      Set” beneath its title to reflect this focus on whether genes are
+        Set” beneath its title to reflect this focus on whether genes
-      altered.
+        are altered.
-    - For the t statistic, the plot will include “Enriched/Depleted Gene
+    -   For the t statistic, the plot will include “Enriched/Depleted
-      Set” beneath its title, indicating its focus on the enrichment or
+        Gene Set” beneath its title, indicating its focus on the
-      depletion of genes.
+        enrichment or depletion of genes.

 After running GSEA, the user can visualize enrichment plots using the
 `plotGSEAenrichment()` function.
 This function generates enrichment